-We believe that the transformative forces of digitalization and the indispensable need for efficient issuance and investment processes will ultimately turn the tide for digital securities.
+We believe that the transformative forces of digitalization and the indispensable need for efficient issuance and investment processes will ultimately turn the tide for security tokens.
 If you look back at the development of the capital markets, technological developments were always the key driver of massive transformation and growth and lead to all the investment vehicles running the financial system today.
-We dive into how this is also true for ETFs and why we believe this will be true for digital securities explosion for the alternatives including real estate and private equity.
+We dive into how this is also true for ETFs and why we believe this will be true for security tokens explosion for the alternatives including real estate and private equity.

 But let us start from the beginning to understand the nature of this evolutionary process.
 The first ETF was created in 1989 and from that first fund (which was viewed by many as a failure) we now have over 5,000 globally traded ETFs and global AUM grew from a few million USD to 5 Trillion USD (AUM).